 The Lonely Hearts Crime Club by Tanya Bullock

 An elderly resident of an inner-city tower block is brutally attacked and left for dead.
 Her neighbours, a pregnant alcoholic, a vulnerable youth, a failed actress and a cameraman with a dark secret, are thrown together in their search for answers.
 Misfits and loners, they are forced to confront uncomfortable realities about themselves and each other, as their investigation leads them towards the devastating truth.
-A third novel by award-winning film-maker Tanya Bullock.
+A third novel by the award-winning film-maker Tanya Bullock.
+March 2019

 Cats Through History by Christina Hamilton

 Some of our most distinguished historical public figures in literature, art and politics have fallen love with cats.
 Ranging across the centuries from Cleopatra to Warhol, Hamilton reveals surprising, interesting and astonishing stories about famous owners and their cats.
 Summer 2019